The Weinstein Company: Lantern Entertainment

 Following the sale of all assets to Lantern Capital subsidiary, Lantern Entertainment, on July 16, 2018, the Weinstein Company was completely shut down along with its website; its last film was the historical drama The Current War on October 25, 2019 in the United States.
 On November 13, 2018, Lantern acquired full control of three Quentin Tarantino films, Inglourious Basterds, Django Unchained and The Hateful Eight, originally released by the Weinstein Company, for $6.1 million.
 On July 31, 2018, Lantern Entertainment signed a distribution deal with Lionsgate for the Weinstein Company's library.

 On March 13, 2019, Gary Barber and Lantern Entertainment revived Spyglass Media Group with other investors, including WarnerMedia/AT&T's Warner Bros.; Lantern made a majority investment, including licensing their film library, to Spyglass.
 On March 20, 2020, a federal judge ruled that Spyglass was not responsible for any of TWC's outgoing royalties.

-On July 15, 2021, Spyglass sold most of TWC's catalogue and distribution rights to Lionsgate, as part of an acquisition deal in which Lionsgate also purchased a 20 percent equity stake in Spyglass and signed a first-look TV deal with the studio.
+On July 15, 2021, Spyglass sold most of TWC's catalogue and distribution rights to Lionsgate, as part of an acquisition deal in which Lionsgate also purchased a 18.9% equity stake in Spyglass and signed a first-look television deal with the studio.